HuaFangYun/Codeer.LowCode.Blazor.Manual/README.md

 ## Getting Started
 You can create projects using Visual Studio extensions.
 However, it is still being prepared.
 Please wait a while.
 I have prepared a sample project instead.
 Please try using that.
+Please follow the respective licenses for the Nuget packages you are referencing.

 ## Recommended for Projects That